Economic history of Turkey

 The economic history of the modern Republic of Turkey has four eras.
 The first era's development policy was defined by the transition from an agricultural imperial Ottoman economy into a diversified more industrialized economy.
 It emphasized on private accumulation between 1923 and 1929.
 The second era's focus was state accumulation in a period of global crises between 1929 and 1945.
 The third era focused on state-guided industrialization based on import-substituting protectionism between 1950 and 1980.
 The final era was the opening of the economy to liberal trade in goods, services, and financial market transactions since 1981.

 Since 2018 the Turkish economy has been in a state of crisis.
-The Middle East institute has raised the possibility that Turkey is currently in a new economic era under President Erdoğan defined by reduced institutional financial independence, negative foreign exchange deficits, and political interference.
+The Middle East institute has raised the possibility that Turkey is currently in a new economic era under President Recep Tayyip Erdoğan.
+This era is defined by reduced institutional financial independence, negative foreign exchange deficits, and political interference.

+Late Ottoman economy

+The economy of the late Ottoman Empire was characterised by international trade and commerce, silk and textile weaving, agriculture, dairy farming and pastoralism.
+The Empire's economy began to stagnate in the 18th century, after it lost important territories in Europe.
+Tthe Empire had also lost its monopoly in spice and silk trade between Asia and Europe, as a result of the discovery of new maritime routes which increasingly replaced the Ottoman-controlled land routes.
+Several other factors also led to the relative economic obsolescence of the late Ottoman Empire, such as its failure to immediately adapt to the innovative methods in industrial production that were introduced with the First Industrial Revolution in the 18th and 19th centuries, though improvements in industrial production took place with the Tanzimat reforms.

+The National Economy (Millî İktisat) program implemented by the Committee of Union and Progress — which involved the expropriation of Christian property and the elimination of Christians from the economy — exerted a major and enduring influence on the political economy of the Republic of Turkey.